Dison321/APICodes/README.md

 ## Database (Yugabyte) :
 ### How to create/run database using Yugabyte :
--For installation, make sure you follow this documentation (https://docs.yugabyte.com/preview/quick-start-yugabytedb-managed/)
+1) For installation, make sure you follow this documentation (https://docs.yugabyte.com/preview/quick-start-yugabytedb-managed/)
--Note that a free account can only create one cluster and if you want to use more than one cluster, you can only create a new account or delete the current cluster.
+2) Note that a free account can only create one cluster and if you want to use more than one cluster, you can only create a new account or delete the current cluster.
--After connecting to YugabyteDB cloud shell  you can write your postgresql query in there to modify the database.
+3) After connecting to YugabyteDB cloud shell  you can write your postgresql query in there to modify the database.
 For example, create tables, insert into and more.
--If you don't want to connect using YugabyteDB cloud shell, you can try to use others by following their documentation
+4) If you don't want to connect using YugabyteDB cloud shell, you can try to use others by following their documentation
 ![image8](https://user-images.githubusercontent.com/123624174/215009396-0ed13985-687b-4cc1-9931-d2e9be7133f1.png)

 -Remember to download the .crt file for authorized connection as well as add your current IP address into the cluster.
 You can do this by going Actions > Edit IP Allow List.
 After this just click add current IP address then all should be good.